-Budget consultation 2022/23
+Budget consultation 2023/24

-We are consulting on our budget plans for the 2022 to 2023 financial year.
-The consultation is being held from Tuesday 5 October to midnight on Friday 19 November.
-All findings will be shared with councillors before they make decisions on the budget at a meeting of the Council in February 2022.Take part in the Budget consultation survey
+Our budget consultation for the 2023/24 financial year has now ended.
+It was available from Tuesday 8 November to midnight on Friday 9 December 2022.
+All findings will be shared with councillors before they make decisions on the budget at a meeting of the Council in February 2023.

 - waste collection and recycling